lavanceeee/Michelson-Fringe-Counting-py/README.md

 # Kama

-## Project Info
+## Project Overview

-Kama is a stupid image analysis system designed for physics experiments, primarily used for real-time capture, processing, and analysis of camera images.
-It supports ring detection and brightness variation measurement, making it suitable for Michelson interference fringe detection.
+**Kama** is an image analysis system designed for physics experiments.
+It enables real-time capture, processing, and analysis of camera images, supporting functionalities such as ring detection and brightness variation measurement.
+The system is particularly suitable for Michelson interference fringe detection.

-## main function
+## Features

-[x] Real-time image acquisition from camera

-### CNN-based ring center detection (in progress; polar coordinate-based methods under consideration)

-### Brightness analysis at specified image regions

-### Visualization of brightness variation trends

-### Basic interactive user interface
+- **Real-time Image Acquisition**: Captures live images from the camera for experimental observation.
+- **Ring Center Detection**: Detects interference ring centers using a CNN-based model *(in progress; potential transition to polar coordinate and intensity centroiding under evaluation)*.
+- **Brightness Analysis**: Measures and records brightness changes at specific regions in real time.
+- **Data Visualization**: Displays brightness trends through intuitive graphical charts.
+- **Interactive Interface**: Provides a basic GUI for user interaction.

-## Teach Stack
+## Tech Stack

-- **language**：Python
+- **Programming Language**: Python
-- **Processing Stack**：OpenCV
-- **Framework**：PyTorch
+- **Image Processing**: OpenCV
+- **Deep Learning Framework**: PyTorch
-- **GUI**：PyQt6
+- **GUI Framework**: PyQt6

 ---

+## Status

+The system is currently in early development.
+Some features are functional, while others (e.g., CNN-based detection) are under active development.